-CVD refers to all diseases and conditions involving the heart and blood vessels, with coronary heart disease, stroke and heart failure/cardiomyopathy being the most common.
-With 43,477 deaths attributed to CVD in Australia in 2017, it’s a major cause of death in Australia and the prevalence increases with age.
-While 35 percent of Australians aged 55-64 report a long-term CVD condition, this figure increases to 66 percent for Australians aged 75 and over.
+CVD refers to all diseases and conditions involving the heart and blood vessels, with coronary heart disease, stroke and heart failure being the most common.
+With 43,477 deaths attributed to CVD in Australia in 2017, it’s a major cause of death in Australia.
+Unfortunately, the prevalence of CVD also increases with age.
+While 35% of Australians aged 55-64 report a long-term CVD condition, this figure increases to 66% for Australians aged 75 and over.

 The Heart Foundation offers the following tips to keep your heart healthy:

 Being a non-smoker is one of the best things you can do to keep your heart healthy.
 If you’re looking to quit smoking, Quit Now has a range of resources to help.

 Maintaining a regular exercise routine is great for your heart health.
 While any activity is better than none, the Heart Foundation suggests aiming to be active on most, preferably all, days every week.
 Aim for 150 minutes of moderate intensity or vigorous intensity physical activity each week.
 Add in muscle-strengthening activities at least two days each week.

 Heart-healthy eating doesn’t rely on you depriving yourself or feeling like you have to add all the latest ‘superfoods’ to your shopping list.
 Instead, choose a wide variety of foods with a focus on fresh fruits and vegetables, lean protein, low-fat dairy and foods rich in wholegrains, unsaturated fats and antioxidants.
 For recipes and tips, visit heartfoundation.org.au/ healthy-eating.